The CIT’s objectives

 How the work is organised

 The annual General Assembly decides the strategic objectives, approves the budget and the annual accounts and elects the committees.
 The Executive Committee is the body which directs the operations and administration and oversees the Secretary General.
-The General Secretariat employs three in-house lawyers, three railway experts and three secretaries.
-The main working bodies of the CIT are the CIV Committee (passenger traffic), CIM Committee (freight traffic) and the CUI Committee (use of infrastructure).
+The General Secretariat employs five in-house lawyers, two railway experts and two secretaries.
+The main working bodies of the CIT are the CIV Committee (passenger traffic), CIM Committee (freight traffic) and the CUI Committee (use of infrastructure) and multimodality.
 Working groups prepare recommendations for approval by the committees.

 Shortly after the Convention concerning the International Carriage of Goods by Rail came into force at the beginning of 1893, the railway companies of the majority of the Member States thought it necessary to co-operate more closely to facilitate the practical implementation of the convention.
 The International Rail Transport Committee was founded in 1902.